UBC-MDS/DSCI-532_2024_11_spotify-popularity/reports/m1_proposal.md

 In the `artists` dataset, the variables `id`, `name`, `followers`, `genres`, and `popularity` help us understand the artists' reach, their genre associations, and engagement levels within the music industry.
 Our focus will be particularly on the `genres` and `popularity` variables for this part of the dataset.

-Our project will focus on the two aspects: `genre` and `artists`, which are pivotal for investment decisions within the music industry.
+Our project will focus on the two aspects: genre and artists, that are pivotal for investment decisions within the music industry.
 Our project will study a series of selected features that hold the key to understanding track popularity, including `danceability`, `energy`, `valence`, `loudness`, `acousticness`, `instrumentalness`, `speechiness`and `liveness`, and two newly derived features:  `speechiness_category `and `live` as well.
 By looking at the `release_date`, we can also see how the popularity of different genre or these special features change over the years.